spring-media/storybook-addon-image-snapshots/README.md

 ### Display snapshots in storybook

-This plugin adds a panel in the storybook ui to display the image snapshots of a story.
+This plugin adds a panel in the storybook ui to display the image snapshot of a story.

 First register the addon in the main.js file: